-ShutterstockWhile some of us might be master bakers, the rest of us tend to prefer the good old-fashioned buy-it-at-the-bakery method.
-But there usually comes a time in one’s life when baking is inevitable, which is why it’s so important to point out something that doesn’t get as much attention as it should: the difference between parchment and wax paper.
-(Fun fact: baking has tons of psychological perks!)
+While some people might be master bakers, the rest of us tend to prefer the good old-fashioned buy-it-at-the-bakery method.
+But there usually comes a time in one’s life when baking is inevitable, which is why it’s so important to point out something new bakers might not know: the difference between parchment and wax paper.